-Applications must be submitted online through the Commission's Grant and Plan Management Website (http://tidc.tamu.edu). - For priority consideration, applications, court commitments, and supporting documents should be submitted by 5:00 PM on May 11, 2020.
-Applications submitted after this date will be considered for funding based on availability of funds.
+Applications must be submitted online.
+For priority consideration, applications, commissioners court resolutions, documentation of judicial support, and any other supporting documents should be submitted by 5:00 PM on May 10, 2024.
+Applications submitted after this date may be considered for funding based on availability of any funds remaining after award decisions on applications meeting the priority deadline.
 A confirmation number will be generated by the system for all online submissions.
-This is the number that needs to be entered in the Internet Submission Form portion (bottom) of the commissioners court resolution template.
+This is the number that must be entered in the Internet Submission Form portion (bottom) of the commissioners court resolution template.